jake-87/ksm/spec.md

 ### registers

 there are 8 registers: r1 through r8.
-They are treated as memory locations for all intents and purposes.
+They occupy the reserved memory locations 00 - 07.

 ### opcodes